clangi/SEED/README.md

+This repository is no longer mantained, as the project has been moved to the new homepage at: [https://gitlab.com/CaflischLab/SEED](https://gitlab.com/CaflischLab/SEED)

 # SEED (Solvation Energy for Exhaustive Docking) version 4.0.0

+# !
+DEPRECATED PLEASE VISIT [https://gitlab.com/CaflischLab/SEED](https://gitlab.com/CaflischLab/SEED) for the up-to-date version!

 SEED is a program for fragment docking with force-field based evaluation of binding energy.